Oxygen Isotope Ratios in Hydrogen-Deficient Carbon Stars: A Correlation with Effective Temperature and Implications for White Dwarf Merger Outcomes: Abundance Analysis

 We note that the C/N ratios of the dLHdC stars in our sample lie between 4 -- 10, while those of the RCB stars range from 13 -- 135 (the two cooler RCB stars AO Her and WISE J1942+ have ratios $>100$, while the rest are below 30).
 Both the carbon and nitrogen abundances are higher in the dLHdCs, but this is more prominent with nitrogen: $A(N)>8.7$ for dLHdCs and $<8.0$ for RCBs.
 We observe the inverse of the remark made by \citet{tisserand2022} that dLHdCs may have a lower nitrogen abundance based on a comparison of the strength of CN features observed in medium-resolution optical spectra of dLHdCs and RCBs with the same effective temperature.
 We propose that this discrepancy is a temperature effect, as our sample contains RCBs that are cooler than the dLHdCs.
 In support of this suggestion, \citet{Garcia-Hernandez2009,Garcia-Hernandez2010} reported higher nitrogen abundances for the warmer RCBs in their sample.
 We also note that there is no apparent distinction in the values of C/O ratios between the two classes, and these range from 13 to 80.

 We also see that all the RCBs have additional broadening of lines in their spectra, with $v_{\text{mac}}$ values ranging from 6 -- 8 km s$^{-1}$.
-This is not observed in the dLHdCs, and the difference is visually evident in Figures \ref{fig:CN}, \ref{fig:CO}.
-Our instrumental resolution of 4 km s$^{-1}$ was critical in detecting this dichotomy, and this could point at the presence of a more dynamic and turbulent atmosphere in RCBs which could be related to dust formation in these stars
+This is not observed in the dLHdCs, and the difference is visually evident in Figures \ref{fig:CN} and \ref{fig:CO}.
+Our instrumental resolution of 4 km s$^{-1}$ was critical in detecting this dichotomy, and this could point at the presence of a more dynamic and turbulent atmosphere in RCBs which could be related to dust formation in these stars.

 Finally, we observe that the dLHdCs seem to have a higher metallicity than the RCBs, with the mean [Fe] $= -0.3$ for the former and [Fe] $= -0.8$ for the latter.
 All the stars in our sample have sub-solar metallicities, with the exception of C38 which has [Fe] $= +0.2$.
-Figure \ref{fig:fe} compares the abundances of all elements to the iron abundances, with all values relative to solar abundances.
-A detailed analysis of the abundance trends observed will be presented in a future work.